philchute/ASP-site/wwwroot/markdown/ccgs.md

 ### Yu-Gi-Oh

 Yu-Gi-Oh! is another legacy CCG that is still around after many years.
 Created in 1999 by Konami, it was originally quite similar to MtG but has evolved in its own way.
-It has a reputation for more complicated mechanics than other CCGs, with complicated cards and decks.
-Nearly every deck in Yu-Gi-Oh plays like a combo deck in other games.
 Card draw is a major resource in Yu-Gi-Oh, so you are often strongest on your first turn, when you have the most cards, rather than in MtG where you build up to more powerful plays.
-The game recently made the 'Time Wizard' format official, where the legal cards are based on a previous time, for example 2009 or 2014.
+It has a reputation for more complicated mechanics than other CCGs, with complicated cards and decks; nearly every deck in Yu-Gi-Oh plays like a combo deck in other games.
+Somewhat uniquely, the game does not have card rotation, so power creep has made modern decks absurdly powerful.
+Konami recently made the 'Time Wizard' format official, where the legal cards are based on a previous time, for example '[goat](https://formatlibrary.com/formats/goat)' format from 2005 or '[edison](https://formatlibrary.com/formats/edison)' format from 2010.

 | Name                          | Release           |
 |-------------------------------|-------------------|